-But your baby didn’t make it.
-You had surgery.
-You’re healing.
-You’re grieving.
-At least I was.
+But my baby didn’t make it.
+I had surgery.
+I was healing.
+I as grieving.

-How the hell can their worlds still turn?
+How the hell could their worlds still turn?

-I wouldn’t normally be excited at all about doing the dishes by myself, but apparently I kept telling everyone that I didn’t need help.
-What I needed was SPACE.
+I wouldn’t normally be excited at all about doing the dishes by myself, but I needed space and this chore provided it.

 You don’t want to break down in the middle of a “celebration,” but sometimes you simply cannot keep it together.

 If you’re a weepy basket case like I was, it’s times like this that you need to reach out to someone close to you.

 During the Christmas from hell, I didn’t reach out to anyone, and I should have.
 Luckily, I found that outlet in my mom.

 I knew my mom felt something had been more than “off” with me all day.